 If you're a DIY-er, or craft lover, grab a chalkboard, white board, or anything you can think of and create a space to keep track of your weekly meals.
 Here are a few DIY meal planning template ideas to get your creative juices flowing.

 Maybe you're not too fond of pen and paper, and you'd rather use a meal planning app.
 There's an abundance of websites and apps that have the option of choosing and planning your meals.

 Have you ever made freezer meals?
-If not, here’s how it goes: You do a lot of the prep work ahead of time, then freeze everything to heat up and eat at a later date.
-And then when you’re ready for it, you take it out of the freezer and cook it.
+If not, here's how it goes: You do a lot of the prep work ahead of time, then freeze all the prepped ingredients for a later date.
+Then when you're ready for it, you take it out of the freezer and cook it.

 - Once A Month Meals - The idea is you prepare all your meals for a whole month on one day, stick them in the freezer, and pull them out to reheat them when you're ready for them.

 - My Freezeasy - More awesome freezer meals, one week at a time.

 Instant Pot/Crock Pot